UK vs US: Which is Better for International Students

 Convert your grades to the US scale.
 Use the Grade Convertor.

-• Get your documents ready: Get your academic, financial, and entrance documents required for US admissions handy before applying, as some of these documents would take more time to reach you.
+• list items Get your documents ready: Get your academic, financial, and entrance documents required for US admissions handy before applying, as some of these documents would take more time to reach you.

-• Apply for a university: US universities have an easy and convenient online application.
+• list items Apply for a university: US universities have an easy and convenient online application.
 You must apply to your desired university in the relevant intake on time.

-• Apply for a student visa and fill out DS-160: You can apply online and fill out the non-immigrant visa application, known as the DS-160 form, to get a US visa.
+• list items Apply for a student visa and fill out DS-160: You can apply online and fill out the non-immigrant visa application, known as the DS-160 form, to get a US visa.

 Common App: Your undergraduate application can be sent directly to the US university or through Common App, a non-profit membership organization for centralized UG applications.
 It covers 1,000 US academic institutions across 50 states and 20 countries and is known for US admission applications.